johnvenn/openenclave/docs/DesignDocs/Protected_Code_Loader_Proposal.md

 Enabling Enclave Code Confidentiality in Open Enclave.

 # Motivation
-Current Open Enclave SDK provides code integrity and data confidentiality but not binary confidentiality.
+Current Open Enclave SDK provides code integrity and data confidentiality at run-time but not binary confidentiality on a disk.
 The signed enclave binary is in plaintext and can be reverse engineered to reveal code logic and secret data embedded in the enclave image.

 The Open Enclave Protected Code Loader shall enable providing confidentiality and integrity to the IP sections in enclave image, i.e. , the ELF file.